shane51/AndroidStartupKit/README.md

   * In `app/build.gradle` file, `packageName` and `testInstrumentationRunner`.
   * In `src/main/AndroidManifest.xml` and `src/debug/AndroidManifest.xml`.
 * Create a new git repository, [see GitHub tutorial](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/).
-* Replace the example code with your app code following the same architecture.
+* Replace the example status with your app status following the same architecture.
 * In `app/build.gradle` add the signing config to enable release versions.
 * Add Fabric API key and secret to fabric.properties and uncomment Fabric plugin set up in `app/build.gradle`
 * Update `proguard-rules.pro` to keep models (see TODO in file) and add extra rules to file if needed.